bsaive/Unattended/README.md

 # Create a non-root user and give him SUDO rights

-adduser USERNAME
+adduser YOUR_USERNAME
-usermod -aG sudo USERNAME
+usermod -aG sudo YOUR_USERNAME

 # Activate the firewall
 ufw allow OpenSSH